slskd/slskd/docs/config.md

 # Data Retention

 Retention of transfer records on the UI (and in API endpoints) is, by default, indefinite; completed transfers will remain visible until they are manually removed.
 Users can optionally configure time-based retention rules for both uploads and downloads, and can specify different settings for different dispositions (succeeded, errored, and cancelled).
+Transfers are checked for expiration on a 5 minute interval, and the minimum retention time is 5 minutes.

 All retention periods are specified in minutes.